 Sentiment analysis identifies the positive, negative or neutral tones embedded in your content to better understand your market position.
-By attaching sentiment scores to each theme, entity, and category, we uncover how people feel about your brand, products, and services, and why they feel that way.
+By attaching sentiment scores to each theme, entity, and category, our sentiment analysis tools uncover how people feel about your brand, products, and services, and why they feel that way.

 Every feature in Semantria for Excel is customizable: categorization, context determination, entity extraction, and sentiment analysis all respond to user feedback and tweaking.
 We even include a “short-form content” mode, specifically optimized for social media and other small sentences (like Twitter content).